Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/index.md

       variant: minimal
 ---

-Want to host your own game server without fighting SteamCMD, missing libraries, or a wiki page from five years ago?
-Pick a game, copy one command, and you have a server running.
-Everything needed to download and run the actual game server software is already packaged up for you.
+Each game has a folder under `dockerized/` with a Dockerfile, compose file, and a `data/` volume for saves and config.
+Published images live on GHCR.
+Set `IMAGE_OWNER` to your fork if you publish your own builds.

-## Why this instead of doing it by hand
+## Compared to a manual install

-- **One command to start.** Every server uses the same docker compose or docker run pattern, so learning one game's setup gets you most of the way to every other one.
+- Same compose layout for every game: `docker compose -f dockerized/<game>/docker-compose.yml up`
-- **You keep your data.** Worlds, saves, and configs live in a folder on your machine (usually ./data next to each server), so updating or restarting the container never wipes progress.
+- Saves and configs stay on disk in `./data`, or in game-specific paths (Arma 3 splits server, configs, and profiles)
-- **Updates and backups without guesswork.** A single [ops tool](guides/ops/) can back up, restore, and update most servers with one command each.
+- `./tools/gs` backs up, restores, and updates most servers from the host
-- **Runs anywhere Docker runs.** Your own PC, a home server, or a cheap VPS, no subscription and no vendor lock-in.
+- Runs on any machine with Docker Engine, including a VPS

-- **Free and open.** Everything here is 0BSD licensed.
-Fork it, self-host it, publish your own copies.
+License is 0BSD.
+Fork it, self-host the docs, publish your own images.

-## Popular picks
+## Popular servers

 | Game | Guide |
 | --- | --- |